5 things to do in Cinque Terre with kids

 We stayed in Manarola for about 2,5 hours, including a short break for an espresso.

 The most famous village of Cinque Terre has got to be Riomaggiore.
+A visit to this village is on top of this list of 5 things to do in Cinque Terre with kids.
 It is an easy ride from La Spezia and also from Pisa.
 People who visit the region and don’t have more than a day to spend in Cinque Terre usually choose to visit Riomaggiore.
 It is also the most photographed of all the villages.

 Coming early is also a great trip if you visit this town with public transport.
 It gets really busy around noon and you stand in line everywhere; for pics, shops and a table at a restaurant.